 Read more: Higher Self: 11 Ways to Connect With Your Soul »

 Stage 6 — Dissolution and Deconstruction

-This stage is not just about identifying our destructive and limiting beliefs and behavior patterns, but actually letting them go and letting the light in.
+This stage is not just about identifying our destructive and limiting beliefs and behavior patterns but actually letting go of them and letting the light in.

 Stage 7 — The End of the Search

-It is so deep and so beyond anything we have experienced in this life, that it changes your perception of existence in a single moment.
+It is so deep and so beyond anything we have experienced in this life, that it changes our perception of existence in a single moment.

 I hope these “stages” have helped you to understand it better.

 Finally, I’ll leave you with a beautiful quote to ponder about death itself:

 Death is a stripping away of all that is not you.
 The secret of life is to die before you die – and find that there is no death.– Eckhart Tolle (The Power of Now)